-Mental Hai Kya first look: Kangana Ranaut and Rajkummar Rao prove that sanity is overrated
+Mental Hai Kya third look: Kangana Ranaut and Rajkummar Rao are killing it

-If we are to name two actors in Bollywood who have made a name for themselves purely on the basis of their talent, it has to be Kangana Ranaut and Rajkummar Rao.
+If we are to name two actors in Bollywood who have made a name for themselves purely on the basis of their talent, it has to be Rajkummar Rao and Kangana Ranaut.
 And this supremely gifted duo are all set to share screen space again in Balaji Pictures’ upcoming thriller Mental Hai Kya.
-The makers have even released the first look of Mental Hai Kya and it could be Rao and Ranaut’s most quirky and bizzare avatar yet.
+The makers released the first look of Mental Hai Kya on Monday and it came out to be Rao and Ranaut’s most quirky and bizzare avatar yet.
+Living up to the promise of ‘Go Mental’ this week, the makers have now released the third look poster of the movie today.

+Sharing the new posters, the official twitter handle of Balaji Motion pictures wrote, “They are coming to add “IN” to your sanity!
+Presenting #MentalHaiKyaLook2 of #KanganaRanaut and @RajkummarRao.”
+Rajkummar Rao also shared the poster on social media.
+“Be Mental because sanity is overrated.
+Here’s the second look poster from #MentalHaiKya,” tweeted Rao.

-With eyes wide open, a short-haired Kangana is pursing her lips for a duck face in the shot while Rajkummar Rao is the one who is flipping us the bird.
+With eyes wide open, a short-haired Kangana is pursing her lips for a duck face in the first look poster while Rajkummar Rao is the one who is flipping us the bird.
+The second set of posters were equally quirky with the two actors trespassing a crime scene.

+In the latest posters, Kangana is busy using all kinds of electronic gadgets while sitting in a bathtub full of water.
+Rajkummar, on the other hand, is channeling his inner Dexter and is having it at a bloody apple.

 Sharing the poster on Twitter, he wrote, “Crazy is the new normal. #MentalHaiKya with immensely talented #KanganaRanaut & my fav @ektaravikapoor.
 Let’s begin this mental ride @ShaileshRSingh @balajimotionpic @RuchikaaKapoor @KarmaFeatures @pkovelamudi @KanikaDhillon.”

 It’s time to bring out the crazy in you..